-- 5.1 Kenn and Kenton Federation staff and all staff at this school recognise that pupils with special needs and who are disabled are particularly vulnerable to all types of abuse. - 5.2 Kenn and Kenton Federation's child protection procedures will be adhered to. - 5.3 From a child protection perspective it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
-In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice. - 5.4 Where appropriate, pupils will be taught personal safety skills carefully matched to their level of development and understanding. - 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g. unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Senior Person for Child Protection or Head of School.
-A clear written record of the concern will be completed and a referral made to Children's Services Social Care if appropriate, in accordance with the school's child protection procedures.
-Parents/carers will be asked for their consent or informed that a referral is necessary prior to it being made but this should only be done where such discussion and agreement-seeking will not place the child at increased risk of suffering significant harm. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported to the class teacher, Designated Senior Person for Child protection or Head of School.
+- 5.1 Kenton Primary School staff and recognise that pupils with special needs and who are disabled are particularly vulnerable to all types of abuse. - 5.2 Kenton Primary School's child protection procedures will be adhered to. - 5.3 From a child protection perspective it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
+In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice. - 5.4 Where appropriate, pupils will be taught personal safety skills carefully matched to their level of development and understanding. - 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g., unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Safeguarding Lead or Head of School.
+A clear written record of the concern will be completed, and a referral made to Early Help/ MASH (Multi Agency safeguarding Hub) if appropriate, in accordance with the school's child protection procedures.
+Parents/carers will be asked for their consent or informed that a referral is necessary prior to it being made but this should only be done where such discussion and agreement-seeking will not place the child at increased risk of suffering significant harm. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported to the class teacher, Designated Safeguarding Lead or Head of School.
 The matter will be investigated at an appropriate level (usually the Head of School) and outcomes recorded.
 Parents/carers will be contacted as soon as possible in order to reach a resolution.
 Staffing schedules will be altered until the issue/s is/are resolved so that the child's needs remain paramount.
-Further advice will be taken from outside agencies if necessary. - 5.7 If a pupil, or any other person, makes an allegation against an adult working at the school this should be reported to the Head of School (or to the Head of Schools line manager if the concern is about the Head of School) who will consult the Local Authority Designated Officer in accordance with the school's policy: Dealing with Allegations of Abuse against Members of Staff and Volunteers.
-It should not be discussed with any other members of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the Head of School or the Head of Schools line manager, in accordance with the child protection procedures and 'whistle-blowing' policy.
+Further advice will be taken from outside agencies if necessary. - 5.7 If a pupil, or any other person, makes an allegation against an adult working at the school this should be reported to the Head of School (or to the Executive Head teacher if the concern is about the Head of School) who will consult the Local Authority Designated Officer in accordance with the school's policy: Dealing with Allegations of Abuse against Members of Staff and Volunteers.
+It should not be discussed with any other members of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the Head of School or the Head of Schools line manager, in accordance with the child protection procedures and Whistleblowing policy.